 What Should a Welcome Message Contain?

-A welcome message to a new employee can formally introduce her to the entire team or informally between co-workers.
+- A welcome message to a new employee can formally introduce them to the entire team or informally between co-workers.
 It also highlights the benefits of working for the organization.

 Tips on How to Write an Effective Welcome Message to a New Employee